 Hi.
 It's Lois at Recipe Idea Shop, with a scrumptious new Risotto Stuffed Peppers (Vegan and Dairy Free) recipe for National Vegan Month.
-I was thinking about how I could make a creamy, dairy free version of Stuffed Peppers and decided to use Risotto as the rice stuffing instead of regular rice.
-What a delicous idea.
+I was thinking about how I could make a creamy, dairy-free version of Stuffed Peppers and decided to use Risotto as the rice stuffing instead of regular rice.
+What a delicious idea.

 These were so creamy, I didn't even miss the cheese!
 And that's pretty hard for a Wisconsin, the Dairy State, native.
 No, I don't have any Cheesehead hats (but I do have some Green Bay Packers items).
 And I love cheese, but I can't eat it; it gives me inflammation.

 Risotto is a rice dish made from Arborio rice, a naturally creamy rice.
-It takes a bit of time (about 45 minutes) to make any risotto, including Shrimp and Black Bean Risotto, because you cook it slowly, adding more broth or water a little at a time as the rice cooks and absorbs the liquid.
+It takes a bit of time (about 45 minutes) to make any risotto, because you cook it slowly, adding more broth or water a little at a time as the rice cooks and absorbs the liquid.
 You can find several recipes for different types of Risotto on this website.
 In fact, each Risotto mentioned in this post is unique.
 My favorite is Saffron Risotto, but the Barley Risotto is super good and interesting, too.

 How do you make your Stuffed Peppers?
 I usually add ground beef to my full-sized, Stuffed Peppers and I make them standing up, with the tops cut off, like this: